cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/gif005.gif)

-Result with an opacity and black stroke:
+Below you can see results with opacity and black stroke:

 ![](static/documentation/images/image064.jpg)